Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 <small>* not technically like signals, subject to change</small>

-Solid made Signals the talk of town and has done the web community a big favour.
+Solid made Signals the talk of the town and has done the web community a big favour.
-For the first time we have a robust, coherent, somewhat standardised approach for reactive user interfaces across multiple frameworks.
+For the first time, we have a robust, coherent, somewhat standardised approach for reactive user interfaces across multiple frameworks.
 The web is converging a little.
 **Signals have become transferrable knowledge**, making it easier and faster to learn a different technology.
 Which brings us – finally – to the question: what are they?